 Graston Technique (Soft Tissue Mobilization)

-Changing the way soft tissue injuries are treated
+Changing the way treatment of soft tissue injuries occurs

 Graston Technique® is a unique, evidence-based form of instrument-assisted soft tissue mobilization (IASTM) that enables clinicians to effectively address scar tissue, fascial restrictions and range of motion through comprehensive training, resulting in improved patient outcomes.